jake-knerr/chess/README.md

 }
 ```

 #### In HTML, prefer to write state classes after other classes.
-If multiple states are applied, sort them by the name of the states alphanumerically, left-to-right.
+If multiple states are applied, prefer to sort them by the name of the states alphanumerically, left-to-right.

 ```css
 /* component */